OpenVisualCloud/Media-Transport-Library/README.md

 ## 1. Overview

-The Media Transport Library(Kahawai) is a solution based on DPDK prepared for transmitting and receiving media data with high throughput and low latency.
+The Intel® Media Transport Library is a solution based on DPDK prepared for transmitting and receiving media data with high throughput and low latency.
 It include a efficient user space udp stack support, beside UDP, it also has a built-in compliant implementation to the SMPTE ST 2110 Professional Media Over Managed IP Networks suite of standards.

 ### 1.1 Features